 This block is in charge of identifying "clusters".
-A cluster is a connected set of pixels that are active in the aggregated mask (of an entity).
+For an additional view, a cluster is a connected set of pixels that are active in the aggregated mask (of an entity).
 The connection criterion of a pixel is the presence of at least one other pixel among the eight neighbors.

-Figure 14: eight-pixel neighborhood for defining the connectivity criteria for region growing
+Figure 15: Eight-pixel neighborhood for defining the connectivity criteria for region growing

-An example of the clustering is illustrated in Figure 15 where each cluster of an already pruned view is represented by a specific false color.
+An example of the clustering is illustrated in Figure 16 where each cluster of an already pruned view is represented by a specific false color.
 The cluster are then sorted by a decreasing size order.
 The parameters associated to each cluster are: